 The Bank's quarterly Bulletin contains analysis of a broad range of economic and financial issues, including payments system issues from time to time, as well as aspects of the Bank's operations.
-During the year in review, the Bulletin included articles on developments in the ATM industry, central counterparty margin frameworks and over-the-counter derivatives using new trade repository data.
+During the year in review, the Bulletin included articles on developments in cryptoassets, surcharging, the NPP, the demand for Australia's banknotes, and the availability of cash deposit and withdrawal services.